 Representatives of the Australian, Korean and Philippines Embassies also attended the workshop.
 Discussion conducted under Chatham House rules encouraged frank and robust exchanges of views by all participants.

-Taylor and Tow subsequently visited Manila on 26th April to attend a roundtable discussion on the “Dilemmas of the Indo-Pacific”.
-They interacted with Philippines officials and scholars at the Asia-Pacific Pathways-sponsored event where they examined the US’ Free and Open Indo-Pacific (FOIP) strategy.
-Three speakers provided American, Australian, and Filipino perspectives on the FOIP.
+Taylor and Tow subsequently visited Manila on 26 April to attend a roundtable discussion on the “Dilemmas of the Indo-Pacific”.
+They interacted with Philippines officials and scholars at the Asia-Pacific Pathways-sponsored event where they examined the United States’ Free and Open Indo-Pacific (FOIP) strategy.
+Three speakers provided American, Australian and Filipino perspectives on the FOIP.

-Emeritus Professor William Tow provided a synoptic review of the Trump administration’s policy in the Indo-Pacific and highlighted key developments in international trade, good governance, and geopolitical order-building, which concretise the Indo-Pacific concept.
-He also tackled catalysts for the FOIP, such as the possibility of an emerging China-containment doctrine by the US, domestic pressures on the Trump administration to have a different foreign policy from Obama, and the complementarity of ideology and geography to operationalise the “America First” rhetoric.
+Professor Tow provided a synoptic review of the Trump administration’s policy in the Indo-Pacific and highlighted key developments in international trade, good governance, and geopolitical order-building, which underpin the Indo-Pacific concept.
+He also tackled catalysts for the FOIP, such as the possibility of an emerging China-containment doctrine by the United States, domestic pressures on the Trump administration to have a different foreign policy from Obama, and the complementarity of ideology and geography to operationalise the “America First” rhetoric.

-Professor Brendan Taylor discussed Australia’s stakes in the Indo-Pacific, such as its fears of exclusion from the region and economic decline, its need to secure a place in the regional order, and the possibility of a favourable (re)balance of power in the region.
-However, Professor Taylor underscored the conceptual ambiguity and the divergent interests within the Quadrilateral Security Dialogue (between Japan, US, Australia, and India) that may derail future development.
+Professor Brendan Taylor discussed Australia’s stakes in the Indo-Pacific, including its fears of exclusion from the region and economic decline, its need to secure a place in the regional order, and the possibility of a favourable (re)balance of power in the region.
+Professor Taylor also explored the conceptual ambiguity and the divergent interests within the Quadrilateral Security Dialogue (between Japan, the United States, Australia, and India) that may derail future development.

-Finally, Rear Admiral Rommel Jude Ong, Vice Commander of the Philippine Navy, shared naval diplomacy efforts of the Philippines that build good relations with foreign partners, improve local capacity by learning best-practices, and support Philippine foreign policy posture.
+Finally, Rear Admiral Rommel Jude Ong, Vice Commander of the Philippine Navy, discussed the naval diplomacy efforts of the Philippines that build good relations with foreign partners, improve local capacity by learning best-practices, and support Philippine foreign policy posture.
 He likewise presented maritime security efforts of the Philippine Navy.

 During the open discussion, participants raised issues such as the feasibility and appropriateness of having a China-containment goal for the Quadrilateral Security Dialogue between Japan, the US, Australia, and India, the different usages and understanding of the Indo-Pacific concept that may result in policy incongruence, and the prospects of building on minilateral arrangements to advance Philippine foreign policy.